 Texas State Law requires that any person who provides services that involve direct contact with patients and residents at a health-care facility licensed by the Texas Department of Health, Center for Disease Control (CDC) have a background study conducted by the state, which includes fingerprinting.
 An individual who is disqualified from having direct patient contact as a result of the background study, and whose disqualification is not set aside by the Commissioner of Health, will not be permitted to participate in a clinical education placement.
-Inability to participate in a clinical education placement.
-Inability to qualify for a degree in this program.
+Inability to participate in a clinical education placement required by the academic program will result in ineligibility to qualify for a degree in this program.
 Students enrolled in a healthcare program at Rio Grande Valley College must pass health care students must pass both a national and state background study prior to starting clinical education experiences.